-2. Interpretation
+2. Terms used

 In these regulations —

-carrier means a person who is a carrier within the meaning of Section II paragraph 206 of the International Regulations;
+carrier means a person who is a carrier as defined in the International Regulations Section II;

-Code means the Code of Practice for the Safe Transport of Radioactive Material (2008) published by the Chief Executive Officer of the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) under Part 3 of the Australian Radiation Protection and Nuclear Safety Act 1998 of the Commonwealth;
+Code means the Code for the Safe Transport of Radioactive Material (2019), RPS C-2 (Rev. 1) published by the Chief Executive Officer of the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) under the Australian Radiation Protection and Nuclear Safety Act 1998 (Commonwealth) Part 3;

-commencement day means the day on which these regulations are published in the Gazette;

-consignee means a person who is a consignee within the meaning of Section II paragraph 210 of the International Regulations;
+consignee means a person who is a consignee as defined in the International Regulations Section II;

-consignment has the meaning given in Section II paragraph 211 of the International Regulations;
+consignment has the meaning given in the International Regulations Section II;

-freight container has the meaning given in Section II paragraph 223 of the International Regulations;
+freight container has the meaning given in the International Regulations Section II;

-International Regulations means the International Atomic Energy Agency Regulations for the Safe Transport of Radioactive Material 2005 —

-(a) set out in Schedule A to the Code; and

-(b) as modified by clauses 2.2 to 2.11 of the Code;
+International Regulations means the International Atomic Energy Agency Regulations for the Safe Transport of Radioactive Material 2018 Edition, SSR-6 (Rev. 1) set out in the Code Schedule A, as modified by the Code clauses 2.2 to 2.10;

-overpack has the meaning given in Section II paragraph 229 of the International Regulations;
+overpack has the meaning given in the International Regulations Section II;

-package has the meaning given in Section II paragraph 230 of the International Regulations;
+package has the meaning given in the International Regulations Section II;

-radiation protection programme has the meaning given in Section II paragraph 234 of the International Regulations;
+radiation protection programme has the meaning given in the International Regulations Section II;

-radioactive material means a radioactive chemical element in a concentration that makes it “radioactive material” within the definition of that term in Section II paragraph 236 of the International Regulations.
+radioactive material means a radioactive chemical element in a concentration that makes it radioactive material as defined in the International Regulations Section II.

 [Regulation 2 amended: Gazette 26 Apr 2013 p.
-1661-2.]
+1661-2; SL 2021/160 r.
+4.]

 3. Application